nchlswhttkr/website/content/blog/if-keybase-can-do-it.md

   }
 ```

-With an `alias` to server local files for matching locations and the `autoindex` directice to generate directory views on index routes, visitors could browse my files.
+With an `alias` to serve local files for matching locations and the `autoindex` directice to generate directory views on index routes, web visitors can browse my public files.

 ## Syncing files between devices is hard

-I have files in `~/public-files/`.
+I have files I want share in `~/public-files/`.
 I want them on the remote at `~/public-files/`.

-I want them synced in the background.
+I want them synced automatically/in the background.

+That shouldn't be too difficult to set up right?

-Coveniently enough, macOS comes with a built-in framework for automation!
-With any compliant implementation of their Open Scripting Architecture, you can programmatically interact with the system.
+Coveniently enough, I happen to know that macOS comes with a built-in framework for scripting automation!
+With any compliant implementation of their [Open Scripting Architecture](https://en.wikipedia.org/wiki/AppleScript#Open_Scripting_Architecture), you can programmatically interact with the system.

 Meet AppleScript.
+This snippet syncs my files every hour, showing me an alert to investigate if something ever goes dreadfully wrong.

 ```applescript
 on idle